yongac/yongac.github.io/_pages/about.md

   - /about.html
 ---

-I am an applied mathematician and data science enthusiast currently working as a postdoctoral fellow with the Department of Electrical and Computer Engineering at the University of Toronto.
+I am an applied mathematician and machine learning researcher currently looking for opportunities in industry.

-My research interests revolve around strategy and decision making, and my work focuses primarily on game theory and multi-agent reinforcement learning.
-I am especially interested in settings where players must dynamically adapt to an evolving environment.
+My research interests are varied and interdisciplinary, but mostly revolve around learning in the presence of other strategic agents.
+My prior work focused primarily on game theory and multi-agent reinforcement learning.

-Prior to moving to the University of Toronto, I received my PhD from the department of mathematics and statistics at Queen’s University.
+Most recently, I was a postdoctoral fellow with the Department of Electrical and Computer Engineering at the University of Toronto.
+Prior to that, I received my PhD in Mathematics from Queen’s University.

 **Research Interests:**